ptrgags/ptrgags.github.io/_projects/turtle_fractals.md

 description: "Fractals that use turtle graphics and L-Systems"
 purpose: >
     This project explores creating fractals using L-Systems.
-The output graphics can be displayed with the Python `turtle` module, or it can be
+The output graphics can be displayed with the Python `turtle` module, as an SVG file, or sent to a Sphero robot to trace out a path on the floor
 status: demo
 languages:
     - Python